miekg/cf/README.md

 ~~~

 If there are multiple promises and they all have single constraints, the promises themselves are
-aligned and the newline between them is scapped:
+aligned and the newline between them is deleted:

 ~~~ cfengine
 "getcapExists"